SandyRodger/LS170-171/L1_the_internet.md

 Some of the more important header fields are:

 - **Version** : The version of IP being used.
 - **ID,flags, fragment offset** : These fields are related to fragmentation.
-Fragmentation occurs when the Tansport-layer PDU is too large to be sent as a single packet.
+Fragmentation occurs when the Transport-layer PDU is too large to be sent as a single packet.
 It can be sent as multiple packets and then reassembled by the recipient.
 - **TTL** : Every packet has a 'Time To Live' value.
 This is so that if a packet fails to reach its destination it doesn't get stuck bouncing around the network causing problems.
 The TTL indicates the maximum number of hops a packet can take before being dropped.
 At each hop the router will decrement the TTL value by one.
 - **Protocol** : The protocol used for the Data Payload.
 - **Checksum** : An error checking value generated with an algorithm.